-If you work from home, you might assume you don’t need a policy, but this isn’t necessarily the case.
+If you are self-employed, you might assume you don’t need a policy, but this isn’t necessarily the case.
 Attending industry events on behalf of the business exposes you to risks associated with working with the public.
 For example, if you decide to take a marketing stand at your industry’s big trade show to get some publicity for your firm and during the show one of the boards falls off and injures a passer-by – an embarrassing episode could turn into a costly one if that person decides to sue.

 Also, if you visit clients’ premises or have access to their equipment then it’s worth considering buying public liability cover, because if you inadvertently damage their property you may have to pay the cost of repairing or replacing it.
 It could be something as simple as knocking your cappuccino over your client’s new MacBook or one of your employees tripping over in a client’s server room and bringing a stack of expensive computer equipment down as he falls – a hefty bill to foot without cover.

 Do I need public liability insurance if I work from home?

 If you work from home and your business requires for you to have visitors in your home-workplace, or for you to visit other people on their premises, you may want to consider public liability insurance.

 Although not legally required, it would cover you if somebody were to have an accident on your property, or if you were to cause accidental damage to somebody else’s property.

 Read more on do I need public liability insurance for my home business?
 Get your public liability insurance quote online in minutes.

 Do I need public liability insurance for my Christmas party?